rust-lang/rfcs/text/0000-layout-packed-aligned.md

 ## `#[repr(Rust)]`
-When `align(N)` and `packed(M)` attributes exist on the same type, or when `packed` structs contain `aligned` fields, the type will have a base alignment of `N`, while the struct fields will be laid out as if their alignment was decreased to `M`.
+When `align(N)` and `packed(M)` attributes exist on the same type, or when `packed` structs contain `aligned` fields, the type will have their base alignment increased to `N`, while the struct fields will be laid out as if their alignments were decreased to `M`.
 However, in general Rust is free to reorder these fields for optimization purposes, and the only guarantee is that the fields will maintain a minimum alignment of `M`.

 # Reference-level explanation